NikosPaschalis/Scrapper/README.md

 # Scrapper
-Scrapping bestseller books from bookdepository and amazon using puppeteer js
+Scrapping bestseller books from bookdepository and amazon using nodejs & puppeteer.js